 Seeing an internist as part of your psoriasis treatment can help you get the care you need for other conditions related to your psoriasis.

-People with psoriasis have a 39 percent higher risk of depression, according to a 2010 study published in the Archives of Dermatology.
+People with psoriasis have a 39 percent higher risk of depression, according to a 2010 study.
 People with severe cases of psoriasis have a 72 percent higher risk.
-The same study also found that 60 percent of psoriasis patients reported suffering from significant psychiatric symptoms.

 Your doctor will likely refer you to a mental health professional if psoriasis is causing: